jessex/pulse-dashboard/README.md

 The build process, as described below, ensures that the proper values are compiled and included in the static bundle at build time, for the right environment.

-For the backend: environment variables are managed inside of the Google App Engine yaml files, described below.
+For the backend: copy the `.env.backend.example` file into `.env` and set variables appropriate for your local environment.
+Set these same variables in your Google App Engine yaml files, if deploying to GAE.
+Those files are described later on.

 Expected backend environment variables include:
 * `AUTH_ENV` - a string indicating the "auth environment" used to point to the correct Auth0 tenant.
 Either "development" or "production".
 Must match the frontend `REACT_APP_AUTH_ENV` variable.